ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct.md

 The data returned is a JSON object {{!RFC7159}} with the following
 content:

-- sth-gossip: An array consisting of
+- sth_gossip: An array consisting of

   - sth_version -- Version as defined in {{!RFC6962}} Section 3.2,
     base64 encoded.
 It's the version of the protocol to which the